 - Cheating.
 Cheating is defined as using, or attempting to use, in any academic exercise materials, information, study aids, or electronic data that the student knows or should know is unauthorized.
-Cheating also encompasses the provision or acceptance of any unauthorized assistance during an examination or assignment to be completed individually, including but not limited to talking to another student, viewing, or copying another student's examination or assignment, making or receiving gestures from another student, or engaging another person to complete an assessment or examination in place of the student. - Plagiarism is failing to acknowledge adequately the source of words or ideas that are not one's own.
+Cheating also encompasses the provision or acceptance of any unauthorized assistance during an examination or assignment to be completed individually, including but not limited to talking to another student, viewing, or copying another student's examination or assignment, making or receiving gestures from another student, employing A.I.-generated content, or engaging another person to complete an assessment or examination in place of the student. - Plagiarism is failing to acknowledge adequately the source of words or ideas that are not one's own.
 Plagiarism includes, but is not limited to: - 1.
-The quotation or other use of another person's words, ideas, logic, opinions, thoughts, or theories without use of quotation marks and acknowledgment of the source; - 2.
-The paraphrasing of another person's words, ideas, logic, opinions, thoughts, or theories without acknowledgment of the source; - 3.
+The quotation or other use of another person's or A.I.-generated words, ideas, logic, opinions, thoughts, or theories without use of quotation marks and acknowledgment of the source; - 2.
+The paraphrasing of another person's or A.I.-generated words, ideas, logic, opinions, thoughts, or theories without acknowledgment of the source; - 3.
 The quotation or other use of facts, statistics, or other data or materials that are not clearly common knowledge without acknowledgment of the source; - 4.
 Copying or purchasing all or any portion of another's academic, research, or creative work even with the creator's knowledge and permission and submitting it, in part or in its entirety, as one's own.
-This includes material available through the Internet or other electronic sources and any material that has copyright protection.
+This includes material available through the Internet or other electronic sources, including A.I. generated content, and any material that has copyright protection.
 Students are hereby advised that, when such material has been copyrighted, its unauthorized use constitutes not only a breach of academic integrity but also a violation of law that could lead to civil or criminal penalties.